SichaoFu/Personal_Homepage/index.md

 ---

-**Sichao Fu** is currently a Postdoctoral Research Associate, from the Department of Biomedical Engineering, The Chinese University of Hong Kong, Hong Kong, China; He received the D.Eng. degree in information and communication engineering from Huazhong University of Science and Technology (HUST), Wuhan, China, in 2025; the M.Eng. degree in electronics and communication engineering from China University of Petroleum (East China) (UPC), Qingdao, China, in 2020; and the B.Eng. degree in communication engineering from Linyi University (LYU), Linyi, China, in 2017.
+**Sichao Fu** is currently a Ph.D, from the School of Electronic Information and Communication, Huazhong University of Science and Technology, Wuhan, China; He received the M.Eng. degree in electronics and communication engineering from China University of Petroleum (East China) (UPC), Qingdao, China, in 2020; and the B.Eng. degree in communication engineering from Linyi University (LYU), Linyi, China, in 2017.
 His current research interests include pattern recognition and deep manifold learning.
 He has authored or co-authored a dozen papers in journals and conferences.
 He also serves dozens of journals and conferences.
 Here's my English [CV](https://github.com/SichaoFu/MyWebpages/blob/master/Files/CV-SichaoFu.pdf).

 * Address: William M.W.
 Mong Engineering Building, Sha Tin District, New Territories, China
 * Email: fusichao_hust@163.com; fusichao_upc@163.com